SebWysz/Sports-Betting-Strategies/README.md

 $50 \cdot 4 - 50 = 150$

-Then we calculate a hedge bet as (Where $50 \cdot 0.7$ is the amount we win from the given bonus bet)
+Then we calculate a hedge bet as (Where $50 \cdot 0.7$ is the amount we win from the given bonus bet if no-sweat line loses)

 $\frac{50 \cdot 4 + 50 - 50 \cdot 0.7}{1.2857 + 1} = 94.06$